skmp/reicast-emulator/README.md

 - From project root directory:

-`rm -rf build && mkdir build && cmake -S. -B./build && make -C build`
+`rm -rf build && mkdir build && cmake -S. -B./build && make -C build -j4`

+Change `-j4` to the number of CPU cores you have for the best performance.
+So for example if you have an 8 core/16 thread processor, use `-j8` though you can experiment with a higher or lower number and see what builds the fastest on your machine.

 The app bundle will be located at `./build/Reicast.app`